tldr-pages/tldr/pages/linux/dockerd.md

 `dockerd`

-- Run docker daemon and config it to listen to specific sockets (unix, tcp):
+- Run docker daemon and config it to listen to specific sockets (unix and tcp):

 `dockerd --host unix://{{path/to/tmp.sock}} --host tcp://{{ip}}`